MarvinFernie/polling/README.md

 ## Vision
 Social Poll is a modern web application that allows users to create and answer polls in a feed format.
 The platform enables anonymous feedback collection at scale, with results only visible after participation.
 Questions can be upvoted, with popular questions appearing at the top of the feed.

+## Project Status
+All core features have been completed and tested.
+The application is ready for deployment.

 ## Requirements

 ### Core Features